ARCHIVAL WORK == DEATH WORK: self-hosting a digital archive of family video8 tapes

 Content note: mentions of death & suicide.

-I work in an omni-locked, windowless room surrounded by the endless droning of vintage computing equipment.
-I spend hours at a non-networked computer transferring deprecated filetypes from CDs, DVDs, and removable storage media.
-While managing these unpolished traces (documents, images, videos) of people, most of whom have since passed on, I thought to myself: all archival work is a kind of death work.
+I work in an windowless room surrounded by the endless droning of vintage computing equipment.
+It's like a morgue for legacy digital media and deprecated filetypes (not to get too much into my digital archivist bag, but there is literally a subdiscipline of digital preservation called digital forensics, just to make the metaphor hit a little harder).
+While managing the documents, images, videos of people, most of whom have since passed on, I thought to myself: all archival work is a kind of death work.
 And I do not just mean death in the biological sense.
-People die, yes, but also digital storage media fail, due to material degradation, environmental conditions, hardware malfunctions, or software corruption.
-When our devices fail, how will we resurrect the familiar (and unfamiliar) traces of our loved ones?
+People die, yes, but also digital storage media fail, due to material degradation, environmental conditions, hardware malfunctions, or the predation of monopolistic service providers.
+When our devices fail, or we run out of reliable cloud storage options, how will we resurrect the familiar (and unfamiliar) traces of our loved ones?

 This was the urgency that motivated me to self-host a digital archive of my grandfather's Video8 tapes as my own experimentation with solidarity infrastructures.
-These tapes document the first 10 years of family's life (late 1980s - 1990s) in the us after forcibly migrating from Iran as asylum-seekers during the Iran-Iraq War.
-My grandpa is a physical media head, having ripped thousands of hours of television programming on VHS and amassing a large collection of home videotapes.
-I asked him if he had any home movies I could transfer for him, and he immediately offered a collection of 8 Video8 tapes to preserve.
+These tapes document the first 10 years of my family's life (late 1980s - 1990s) in the us after forcibly migrating from Iran as asylum-seekers during the Iran-Iraq War.
+My grandpa is a physical media connoisseur, having ripped thousands of hours of television programming on VHS and amassing a large collection of home videotapes.
+I asked him if he had any home videos I could preserve for him, and he immediately offered a collection of 8 Video8 tapes.

 "I believe the future of our world depends greatly on the manner in which we handle our grief...
 There are things we can do in society to help heal.
 We can begin by accepting our own and each other’s grief."